SANITARY & PHYTOSANITARY MEASURES: INFORMATION

 An annual report of the level of implementation of SPS transparency provisions is available in document series G/SPS/GEN/804.

-How to submit SPS notifications – SPS Notification Submission System (SPS NSS)
+How to submit SPS notifications – The ePing SPS&TBT Platform

-The most efficient way to submit SPS notifications is through the SPS Notification Submission System (SPS NSS).
-The SPS NSS is an online, password-protected system that allows members to fill in all types of notification templates, improve national coordination with regulatory agencies, provide more accurate and complete data, prepare notification models to increase efficiency and keep track of all notifications submitted.
+The most efficient way to submit SPS notifications is through the online submission module in the ePing SPS&TBT Platform.
+This module is password-protected, and is accessible with the single sign-on credentials.
+This improved functionality allows Members to fill in all types of notification templates, improve national coordination with regulatory agencies, provide more accurate and complete data, prepare notification models to increase efficiency and keep track of all notifications submitted.

 Types of notifications

 Members shall notify each other of their sanitary or phytosanitary regulations, using the following templates, depending on the circumstances.
-The latest versions of all the templates can be filled in through the SPS Notification Submission System (see above, How to submit SPS notifications).
+The latest versions of all the templates can be filled in through the ePing SPS&TBT Platform (see above, How to submit SPS notifications).